 Forcing a TLS redirect

 If you want to only allow TLS on your site, we have you covered.
-We've built a switch into the request settings that will allow you to force unencrypted requests over to TLS.
+We've built a setting into the request settings that will allow you to force unencrypted requests over to TLS.
 It works by returning a 301 Moved Permanently response to any unencrypted request, which redirects to the TLS equivalent.
 For instance, making a request for http://www.example.com would redirect to https://www.example.com.

 NOTE

 Because requests can still happen over HTTP first even if you force a TLS redirect using these instructions, we recommend enabling HSTS as well.
-Fastly provides a different switch that lets you easily force TLS and enable HSTS at the same time.
+Fastly provides a different setting that lets you easily force TLS and enable HSTS at the same time.
 Alternatively, you can follow these instructions to force a TLS redirect and manually enable HSTS later.

 Prerequisites